Megamiun/iguana-iguana/README.md

       - A backtracking algorithm with rollbacks maybe would be overkill for this scenario
       - For scenarios with less slack, a backtracking algorithm could also become too time-consuming due to combinatorial explosion
 </s>
-  - Post fix that ignored first graders:
+  - Post fix that ignored first-graders:
     - Extracted data from application:
       - Specialization 1:
         - Course Code: MAT101, Hours per week:6, Students Total: 117, Students Grade 9: 100, Students Grade 10: 17, Students Grade 11: 0, Students Grade 12: 0